swiftlang/swift-format/Documentation/RuleDocumentation.md

 Lint: If a comment does not begin with a single-line summary, a lint error is raised.

 `BeginDocumentationCommentWithOneLineSummary` is a linter-only rule.

+### BlankLinePolicy

+Enforces a configurable policy for blank lines at the significant syntactic boundaries of a source file.

+The policy is expressed through the `blankLinePolicy` configuration object.
+Each of its axes covers one kind of boundary and accepts the primitive values `none` (blank lines are forbidden), `exactlyOne` (exactly one blank line is required), and `optional` (the author may choose zero or one), along with a few named expansions of those primitives:

+  - `betweenDeclarations: "scopeSeparated"` and `members: "scopeSeparated"` apply `exactlyOne` between scope-like declarations (functions, initializers, computed properties, nested types) and at kind transitions, and `optional` between list-like declarations of the same kind (stored properties, enum cases, typealiases, imports).
+  - `switchCases: "auto"` applies `exactlyOne` between adjacent cases when either case is multiline and `none` between adjacent single-line cases.
+  - `guardPrologue: "separated"` keeps consecutive leading guard statements tight and applies `exactlyOne` after the final leading guard statement.

+Blank lines inside multi-line string literals and comments are content and are never modified.
+The `scopeEdges` axis generalizes the `NoEmptyLinesOpeningClosingBraces` rule; it defaults to `optional` so that enabling both does not produce duplicate findings.

+Lint: Blank lines that violate the configured policy yield a lint error.

+Format: Blank lines that violate the configured policy are removed, and required blank lines are inserted.

+`BlankLinePolicy` rule can format your code automatically.

 ### DoNotUseSemicolons